Table of Contents[Hide][Show]

 Webinar to Video

 Many content marketers regularly use webinars to promote their products or services or as a way of list building.
 Webinars are already a form of video, but you can take it one step further.
 You can pull relevant clips from your webinars to create shorter videos to place on key areas of your site or in your marketing.
-You can also use these webinars to add value to a gated or exclusive membership area or community.
+You can also use these webinars to add value to a gated or exclusive membership area or online community.

 For Those Who Love to Write